Explicit desingularisation of Kummer surfaces in characteristic two via specialisation: Weddle surfaces and the blow-ups of the exceptional lines

 \subsection{The ordinary case}

 The Weddle surface associated to an ordinary genus two curve has three $A_3$ singularities and four $A_1$ singularities.
-Projecting away from $E_O$ does two things.
-Firstly, it blows up the singular points that are in the intersection of the tropes $\hat{T}_1$, $\hat{T}_2$, $\hat{T}_3$ with $E_O$ into three lines $L_1$, $L_2$ and $L_3$ and, secondly, it contracts these tropes.
-As each of the tropes contains two singular points singular points, these tropes are contracted to $A_3$ singularities.
+Projecting away from $E_O$ blows up the singular points that are in the intersection of the tropes $\hat{T}_1$, $\hat{T}_2$, $\hat{T}_3$ with $E_O$ into three lines $L_1$, $L_2$ and $L_3$, and it contracts these tropes.
+As each of the tropes contains two singular points, these tropes are contracted to $A_3$ singularities.
 If we denote these singularities by $Q_i$, it is easy to check that the coordinates of these $Q_i$ in our model are given by

 In addition to these three singular points, there are also four additional singular points of type $A_1$.
-One of them, which we will denote $Q_O$, has coordinates $Q_O=[0:0:0:1]$ and corresponds to the \nobreak contraction of $E_O$ under $\pi_O$.
+One of them, which we will denote $Q_O$, has coordinates $Q_O=[0:0:0:1]$ and corresponds to the contraction of $E_O$ under $\pi_O$.
 The other three correspond to the images under the projection map $\pi_O$ of the three singularities of $Y$ that lie in $\hat{T}_{123}$, that is, they are in $\pi_O(E_{ij}\cap\hat{T}_{123})$.
 We will denote these by $Q_{ij}$.\\